All Episodes

 We're certainly not doing it on the topic of Islam in Texas, as many people know and raise every single day.

-All of these things that have bubbled up actually from a grassroots level.
+up actually from a grassroots level.

-And actually, when the grassroots, when the MAGA base, because I don't think the MAGA base, for all that the good people here are in Washington, D.C. working in the Trump administration, I still don't think the MAGA base is in D.C.
-The MAGA base is all around the country.
+And actually when the grassroots, when the MAGA base, because I don't think the MAGA base, um, for all the good people here in Washington, DC working in the Trump administration, I still don't think the MAGA base is in DC.

 The MAGA base is these people that I met this week, you know, Doug in Louisiana.

-I would take, by the way, and I've met the president many times, I would take conversations with them every single day of the week over any single politician that I've ever met, perhaps every single politician I've ever met put together, because that is the basis on which change is made.
+I would take, by the way, uh, and I've met the president many times, I would take conversations with them every single day of the week over any single politician that I've ever met, perhaps every single politician I've ever met put together, because that is the basis on which change is made.

-And that is the basis on which people keep their eyes on the prize the closest is in their communities, in their neighborhoods, and all of that filters upwards.
+And that is the basis on which people keep their eyes on the prize., the closest is in their communities, in their neighborhoods, and all of that filters upwards.

 So yes, you know, the GOP base is certainly pushing the institutional Republican Party in the directions that it needs to go.

-Now, one of the issues for the MAGA base, and it's, I hesitate to mention it a little bit because the issue of the police state, the issue, for example, of being under political prosecution, does not affect the ordinary Person, all that much, right?
+Now, one of the issues for the MAGA base, and it's, I hesitate to mention it a little bit because the issue of the police state, the issue, for example, of being under political prosecution does not affect the ordinary person all that much, right?

-Of course, there were pro-lifers who got hit under the FACE Act.
+Of course, there were pro lifers who got hit under the face act.

-But still, if you look at the number of people, it's maybe a couple of thousand people, not a small number, to be sure, but nevertheless, small compared to the MAGA base as a whole.
+But still, if you look at the number of people, it's maybe a couple of thousand people, not a small number to be sure, but nevertheless small compared to the MAGA base as a whole.

-And yet, it seems to me that this is a critical issue affecting us because even if not all of us have heard helicopters over our front lawn or had someone in armor and long guns come through the front door, the truth of it is it could happen to any of us.
+And yet, it seems to me that this is a critical issue affecting us because even if, if not all of us have heard helicopters over our front lawn or had someone in armor and long guns come through the front door.

 I mean, it's happened to a degree, to a smaller degree to me.